About this guide

 Our primary responsibility is to ensure that St. Olaf students have access to technology that enhances the educational experience.
 Additionally, we make sure that those technologies are working and that the students, faculty, and staff understand how to use them.

 Our computer labs were built with versatility in mind.
 Every computer has both Windows 7 and Mac OS X operating systems and there is at least one lab in every residence hall and academic building.
 You will have access to software such as Microsoft Office and the Apple iLife suite, as well as devices such as scanners, printers, and audio recorders.

 Before you go out and buy a camera, camcorder, or audio recorder, check to see if we might have what you need.
 You can rent equipment from IT, the main library and the music library for free.
 You can also checkout sound systems and projectors for residence hall or club events.

 We've installed over 600 wireless access points across campus to ensure that you're always connected.
 Mmm, internet.

-While you could always use a flash drive to work with files between computers, stoFiles gives you access to your files anywhere you have an internet connection. stoFiles are automatically backed up every day, so you don't have to worry about losing anything.
+While you could always use a flash drive to work with files between computers, Google drive offers unlimited storage and gives you access to your files anywhere you have an internet connection.
+Open and share files from any device!
+To learn more about Google Drive, click here.

 Workshops and Training

 We're all here to help; throughout the year we host workshops, training sessions, and open labs for the benefit of students, faculty, and staff.
 Or if you are more of a self-guided learner, see our How-to Guides and Tutorials.

 With more than 75 student printers available around campus, it's quick and easy to print those last-minute assignments on your way to class.
 You can print to any stoPrint printer from any computer on campus, including your own.
 If you have a larger job, just send it to the on-campus Print Center; they can fold, cut, staple, punch, laminate and/or bind your work for you.
 Printing something giant?
 The Media Lab can print just about any poster you can dream up.